 How do You Practice True Religion?
 Caring for Orphans and Widows

-Fred and Everleen, along with wonderful sponsors who support the Nzoia Kinship, are giving refuge to children who have been orphaned, abandoned, or abused.
+Fred and Everleen, along with wonderful sponsors who support the Nzoia Kinship Project, are giving refuge to children who have been orphaned, abandoned, or abused.
 In a region where child rape was an accepted practice, and many families give their young daughters away in marriage, there are so many children who desperately need protection.
-And thanks to you, 17 of them are now safe and loved within the Nzoia Kinship’s walls.
+And thanks to you, 17 of them are now safe and loved within the Nzoia Kinship Home’s walls.

-Generous sponsors of the Nzoia Kinship have outfitted this Kinship with everything it needs: clothes and uniforms for the kids, school books and paid fees, beds and bedding, and a kitchen.
+Generous sponsors of the Nzoia Kinship Project have outfitted it with everything it needs: clothes and uniforms for the kids, school books and paid fees, beds and bedding, and a kitchen.
 Thank you for making Nzoia a refuge and a safe place for these women and children!